raccoon-ncku/raccoon-ncku.github.io/md/en/info/computation-consulting.md

 You don't need to enroll in any course or program to use this service, as long as you're a student or faculty in the Dept. of Architecture, NCKU.
 * Time: 15:00-17:00, Every Wednesday
-* Date: From this week to the end of the semester
 * Location: Raccoon Studio (1F, Architecture Research Building)
 * Contact: e74996112 at gs.ncku.edu.tw
 * Remote consulting is also available via Cisco Webex